America’s Militarized Police

 Welcome to Stuff You Should Know, a production of iHeartRadio.

+Hey, and welcome to the podcast.
 I'm Josh and there's Chuck and it's just us today, but that's okay because this is Stuff You Should Know.

-is this a good idea, Edition?
+Is this a good idea, Edition?

 Oh, I think it's a good idea.